Sam Burns Betting Profile: The Sentry - PGA TOUR

 1 Min Read

-Sam Burns hits the links January 4-7 in the 2024 The Sentry at Plantation Course at Kapalua after a 16th-place finish in the Hero World Challenge, which was his most recent tournament.
+Sam Burns hits the links in the 2024 The Sentry January 4-7 coming off a 16th-place finish in the Hero World Challenge in his most recent competition.

 The Sentry Tournament & Course Info